ppy/osu-wiki/news/2023/2023-02-01-twin-trials-contest-beatmapping-phase.md

 | ![Silver crown](/wiki/shared/crown-silver.png "2nd place") | 4 months of osu!supporter, [*Elite Mapper* contest points](/wiki/Contests/Contest_points) |
 | ![Bronze crown](/wiki/shared/crown-bronze.png "3rd place") | 2 months of osu!supporter, [*Elite Mapper* contest points](/wiki/Contests/Contest_points) |

-As mentioned earlier, the winning beatmap (from the game mode with the highest submission count) will be used as the base for the **storyboarding phase.** If the winning mappers and storyboarders agree to combine their creations, their collaboration will be **bundled with new installations of osu!(lazer).**
+As mentioned earlier, the winning beatmap (from the game mode with the highest submission count) will be used as the base for the **storyboarding phase**.
+If the winning mappers and storyboarders agree to combine their creations, their collaboration will be **bundled with new installations of osu!(lazer)**.

 ### Community Vote